USAFA-Multi-Domain-Lab/METIS/README.md

 - Run `npm install` in the project directory to install dependencies.
 - Run `npm run build-react` to build React app into the static files
 - Run `npm run serve-prod` to run the production web server.
+- To a login, a default user has been created with the usernmae `admin` and the password `temppass`.

 ### development-set-up